VANLIFE AT 2% OF THE COST: ROADLOFT KIT VS VR

 Roadloft Solo removable Conversion Kit for Dodge Grand Caravan Minivan

-Buying an RV or a removable camper conversion kit for your everyday vehicle?
+Purchase an RV or a removable camper conversion kit for your everyday vehicle?

 18ft Class B vs 17ft minivan conversion kit, both equipped with cassette toilet

-Minivan equipped with remobable Roadloft Conversion Kit , B-Class Ram Promaster RV
+Minivan equipped with Roadloft remobable Conversion Kit , B-Class Ram Promaster RV

 Ann and Emile, proud Roadloft customers soon to be octogenarians !

-Stratospheric cost differentials
+Stratospheric cost gaps

 Laurence and Samuel, founders of Roadloft, in Monument Valley

-The Vanlife at 1 or 2% of the cost, really?
+Vanlife at 1 or 2% of the cost, really?

 In this comparative table, the numbers speak and the dollar travels differently.
 Let’s talk about the numbers first.
 Let’s take a closer look: